Bradfield/algos/trees/examples-of-trees.md

 no matter how deep we go in the classification tree, all the organisms are still animals.

-![Figure 1: Taxonomy of Some Common Animals Shown as a Tree](figures/biology.png)
+![Taxonomy of Some Common Animals Shown as a Tree](figures/biology.png)

 Notice that you can start at the top of the tree and follow a path made